msk-access/cwl_subworkflows/qc_duplex_bam/README.md

 1. Targeted capture metrics.
 2. Insert size metrics.
 3. Alignment metrics.
-5. Extracted genotype information used for genotyping and contamination estimation.
+4. Extracted genotype information used for fingerprinting and contamination estimation.
-6. Genotype metrics to be used for hotspot metrics.
+5. Genotype metrics to be used for hotspot mutation metrics.

 **Note:** This sub-workflow was originally designed for MSK-ACCESS data.
-Therefore, in addition to the collapsed BAM, it expects two sets of bait/target regions (referred to as pool A and pool B for MSK-ACCESS).
+Hence, in addition to the collapsed BAM, it expects two sets of bait/target regions (referred to as pool A and pool B for MSK-ACCESS).

 ### Tools used: